mongodb/docs/source/includes/list-table-cluster-http-response.rst

        |service| returns the contents of this object after the
        cluster is operational, not while it builds the cluster.

+   * - connectionStrings.privateEndpoint
+     - array of objects
+     - :ref:`Private endpoint <private-endpoint>` connection strings.
+       Each object describes the connection strings you can use to connect to this cluster through a private endpoint. |service|
+       returns this parameter only if you deployed a private endpoint to all regions to which you deployed this cluster's nodes.

+   * - connectionStrings.privateEndpoint[n].connectionString
+     - string
+     - :ref:`Private-endpoint-aware
+       <private-endpoint-connection-strings>`
+       **mongodb://**:manual:`connection string </reference/connection-string>`
+       for this private endpoint.

+   * - connectionStrings.privateEndpoint[n].endpoints
+     - array of objects
+     - Private endpoint through which you connect to |service|
+       when you use
+       **connectionStrings.privateEndpoint[n].connectionString** or
+       **connectionStrings.privateEndpoint[n].srvConnectionString**.

+   * - connectionStrings.privateEndpoint[n].endpoints[n].endpointId
+     - string
+     - Unique identifier of the private endpoint.

+   * - connectionStrings.privateEndpoint[n].endpoints[n].providerName
+     - string
+     - Cloud provider to which you deployed the private endpoint.
+       |service| returns **AWS** or **AZURE**.

+   * - connectionStrings.privateEndpoint[n].endpoints[n].region
+     - string
+     - Region to which you deployed the private endpoint.

+   * - connectionStrings.privateEndpoint[n].srvConnectionString
+     - string
+     - :ref:`Private-endpoint-aware <private-endpoint-connection-strings>`
+       **mongodb+srv://** :manual:`connection string </reference/connection-string>`
+       for this private endpoint.

+       The **mongodb+srv** protocol tells the driver to look up the :ref:`seed list <connections-dns-seedlist>` of hosts in |dns|.
+       |service| synchronizes this list with the nodes in a cluster.
+If
+       the connection string uses this |uri| format, you don't need to:

+       - Append the seed list or
+       - Change the |uri| if the nodes change.

+       Use this |uri| format if your driver supports it.
+If it doesn't, use **connectionStrings.privateEndpoint[n].connectionString**.

+       .. seealso:: :manual:`Seedlist format </reference/connection-string/#dns-seedlist-connection-format>`

+   * - connectionStrings.privateEndpoint[n].type
+     - string
+     - Type of MongoDB process that you connect to with the connection strings. |service| returns:

+       - **MONGOD** for replica sets, or
+       - **MONGOS** for sharded clusters.

    * - connectionStrings.standard
      - string
      - Public